 Karen Oikonen, Kate Wilkes

 Constellations is a participatory art installation exploring the family experience of end of life.
-Held in January 2019 at Artscape Youngplace, a community-based arts hub, Constellations was part of DesignTO, a 10-day art and design festival in the city of Toronto.
+Held for the first time in January 2019 at Artscape Youngplace, a community-based arts hub, Constellations was part of DesignTO, a 10-day art and design festival in the city of Toronto.
 People were invited to select a ball of yarn and weave their experience of death and dying through a series of questions.
 What emerged was a tactile expression of the universal human experience of end-of-life, honouring individual experiences while revealing patterns in the collective.
 As one participant shared, “It felt like walking a labyrinth and everyone else’s paths were visible.”
 At the closing of the festival, the designers removed each string, capturing the data that underpinned the visual patterns.
-This paper describes the installation and presents the value of creating opportunities for participatory art installations as an approach to engaging the public in conversations about death and dying.

 Joan Beadle, Gavin Perry